The satellite view shows Richmond, an independent city and the capital of the Commonwealth of Virginia

 .
 Virginia is situated in the eastern United States

-|Satellite view showing Richmond, an independent city and the capital of the Commonwealth of Virginia in the United States.
-The city is located in the east-central part of the state in the Piedmont region of Virginia at the head of navigation of the James River, about 100 mi (175 km) south of Washington
+, bordering the Chesapeake Bay and the Atlantic Ocean in the east.
+Its capital lies in the east-central part of the state in the Piedmont region of Virginia at the head of navigation of the James River, about 100 mi (175 km) south of Washington

-During the American Civil War, Richmond served as the capital of the Confederate States of America, it was the seat of political power for the Confederacy, and the source of munitions, armament, weapons, supplies, and manpower for their army.
-Therefore it was the target of numerous attempts by the Union Army to seize the capital.
-Richmond was captured on 2 April 1865, retreating Confederate soldiers were under orders to set fire to the city, to bridges, the armory, and warehouses with supplies as they left.
+During the American Civil War, Richmond served as the capital of the Confederate States of America.
+The city was the center of political power of the Confederacy, and the source of munitions, armament, weapons, supplies, and human resources for their army.
+Therefore it was the target of numerous attempts by the Union Army to seize the city.
+On the 2 April 1865, Richmond was captured by Union troops.
+Retreating Confederate soldiers were under orders to set fire to the town, to bridges, the armory, and warehouses with supplies as they left.